 Staying safe with your wallet

 We recommend reading through our security guide for key tips on how to protect your NFTs and stay safe when using your wallet.
-When you're ready, you can take a look at which blockchains and cryptocurrencies that OpenSea supports, and feel free to learn more about how you can purchase crypto.
+When you're ready, you can take a look at the blockchains and cryptocurrencies OpenSea supports, and learn more about how to purchase crypto.

-Once you've done your research on crypto wallets, check out which ones you can use with OpenSea!
+Once you've finished your research on crypto wallets, check out which ones you can use with OpenSea!